 With the EQ and Gain knobs set at noon I fired up the Box of Metal and was greeted by a wave of gain.

-The sound is moderately fuzzy in a very good way.
-This pedal definitely has a unique character all its own compared to other high gain distortion pedals.
+The sound is moderately fuzzy in a very good way, akin to a more “metal” version of the ZVex Fat Fuzz Factory or Fuzz Factory 7.
+But this pedal definitely has a unique character all its own compared to other high gain distortion and fuzz pedals.
 The bottom end is quite loose and spongy, making this pedal well-suited for sludgier styles of high gain rock and doomier metal.
 The Box of Metal has a real deep sound, like playing a Triple Rectifier through a 4×12 cabinet.

 The Box of Metal really shines when letting big chords ring out.
 Chords sustain with a nice saturated gain.
 Even at the lowest gain settings the Box of Metal still delivers plenty of distortion.